kill9zombie/elixir_dojo/DOJO.md

 Lots of extra stuff
 -------------------

-There's a lot more to the language, such a behaviours, protocols, macros etc.  Have a look at http://elixir-lang.org for more.
+There's a lot more to the language, such a behaviours, protocols, macros etc.

+If you want a good introduction (that's longer than this Dojo), have a look at [Getting Started](http://elixir-lang.org/getting-started/introduction.html).

+Dave Thomas' [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) book is very good.

 Jose Valim has done a [How I Start](http://www.howistart.org/posts/elixir/1) using the game Portal as an example.
 Videos from the Elixir conferences have made it to [confreaks.tv](http://confreaks.tv/tags/40).
 [Phoenix](http://www.phoenixframework.org/) is a niceElixir web framework.

+I don't know if it's just because I'm already into it, but it does seem to be gaining momentum at the moment.
+Have fun.